dvynjli/col380_lab3_suite/README.md

 - arg1: input filename (consist M, N and D)
 - arg2: retention (percentage of information to be retained by PCA)

 Note that the retention percentage is integer.
-Please refer to `main_cuda.c` for more details.
+Please refer to `main_cuda.cu` for more details.
 To run the program:
 ```
 ./pca <input filename> <retention>